moreUare/Angular/README.md

-# AngularJs
+# Angular
-For the sake of requirements, a brief understanding of angular JS
+For the sake of requirements, a brief understanding of angular